 We told you it might be time to get creative.
 Not every item that you source from a second-hand store or vintage outlet is going to be to your liking; that’s one of the compromises that you make when you choose to buy pre-loved goods.
 However, this scenario isn’t a bad one at all, particularly if you’re handy with a needle and thread, creative with a paintbrush, or you happen to know an upholsterer.
 Indeed, you could create some truly stunning pieces if you put your mind to it.
 Moreover, upcycling is a process that can be carried out on your own furniture, breathing new life into items without you having to hit the shops at all.

 Embrace online shopping

 Online shopping is an incredibly popular way to buy all kinds of goods.
 While retail outlets often have large overheads, including staffing costs and venue maintenance, their online counterparts tend to cost far less to run, and the savings are passed on to you!
 Indeed, buying furniture online will usually save you money before you’ve really started browsing – least of all because your car will stay firmly in the driveway.

-There are some truly spectacular online retailers out there, with sites such as Treasurebox offering a vast array of furniture and homeware items such as sofa beds at a fraction of the price you’d expect.
+There are some truly spectacular online retailers out there, with outlets such as Sofa beds NZ offering a vast array of furniture and homeware items at a fraction of the price you’d expect.
 Be sure to look out for free and low shipping offers, too.